What is The Forge in Lemont?

 Where to Eat at The Forge

 The Forge restaurant is called The Foundry and is located between the lake and entertainment stage.
-It has a two-level rooftop deck with tables and umbrellas or you can eat along the lake where there are also fire pits and adirondack chairs scattered among the tables.
+It has a two-level rooftop deck with tables and umbrellas or you can eat along the lake where there are also fire pits and Adirondack chairs scattered among the tables.
 It was a nice break to sit under an umbrella and look out over the serene water.
+We purchased food, as well as ice cream from The Creamery to cool off during an afternoon break.

 They offer Forgefire dinner from the grill on the summer weekends and globe dining in the winter.

-You are also welcome to bring your own food and each at one of the many picnic tables with new shade tents around the park.
+You are also welcome to bring your own food and eat at one of the many picnic tables with shade tents around the park.

 Bathrooms